amaranth-lang/amaranth/docs/lang.rst

    >>> (a + 1).shape() # needs to represent 1 to 256
    unsigned(9)

-Similarly, although Python integers are always signed and nMigen values can be either :ref:`signed or unsigned <lang-values>`, if any of the operands of an nMigen arithmetic expression is signed, the expression itself is also signed, matching the behavior of Python.
+Similarly, although Python integers are always signed and Amaranth values can be either :ref:`signed or unsigned <lang-values>`, if any of the operands of an Amaranth arithmetic expression is signed, the expression itself is also signed, matching the behavior of Python.

 .. doctest::